THIS FORM IS CLOSED AND WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE 2023 WORKSHOP.

-The workshop’s faculty leaders include:
+The workshop’s faculty leaders included:

 - Yuko Aoyama, Geography, Clark University